mediafinger/ruby_coding_challenge/README.markdown

 `bundle exec rake ci` _== rake rubocop bundle:audit rspec_

-When the build was successful, it will automatically be deployed to **Heroku**
+When the build was successful, it will automatically be deployed to **heroku**

 ### Run the app